tubearchivist/docs/mkdocs/docs/downloads.md

 - Filter by channel: If there are videos from more than one channel in the queue.
 This generates links for the top 30 channels in the queue.
 - Filter by error state: Filter by videos with or without any errors
 - Search by video title
-- All these are filters are applied combined and you'll see the intersections
+- All these filters are applied in combination and you'll see the intersections.
+E.g. All failed streams from the selected channel.

 Then the **Bulk Actions** are applied to the filters as indicated: